Innoxia/liliths-throne-public/lilithsThroneBuildTutorial.md

 5. Put github.com into the second box in Location, this may be done automatically.
 6. Put /Innoxia/liliths-throne-public in the third box in Location, this may be done automatically.
 Then click Next
 7. The wizard will now ask which branch you want, this will be "master", select this and then click next.
-8. Unless you want to change the directory, click Next, It will now download the repository.
+8. Unless you want to change the directory, click Next.
 9. It will now download the repository.
 10. Make sure "Import existing Eclipse projects" is selected, then click Next.
 11. Make sure the Lilith's Throne project is selected, then click Finish.